Early Years Foundation Stage

 A parent’s guide to supporting learning and development was published in 2015 by 4Children.
 It is called, ‘What to Expect When?’ and can be accessed by clicking here.
 This document has very recently been revised and the new document can be downloaded using this link.

-If you would like a paper copy, please just ask.
+If you would like a paper copy of this document, please just ask.

 All the fun activities that you do with your child at home are important in supporting their learning and development, and have a really long lasting effect on your child’s learning as they progress through school.

 We hope you find this information useful.
 If you would like any further information, please see Mrs St. Clair or your child’s key person.